By Mike Heger, John Whitman and Debbie Lonnee (University of Minnesota Press, 2011)

 For many northern gardeners, the 1998 edition of Growing Perennials in Cold Climates has been the go-to reference for which plants to grow and how to care for them for more than a decade.
 That edition is still valuable, but for die-hard plant lovers, this revision and update is well worth the nearly $40 it costs.

-Like the previous edition, the revised book includes basic information on how to plant and maintain perennials.
+Like the previous edition, the revised book includes basic information on how to plant and maintain perennials in cold climates.
 The bulk of the book is a perennial-by-perennial assessment of plants that are hardy to the North.
 What is most valuable are the long lists of cultivars of each variety and the authors’ five-star rating system, which gives gardeners vital information of which among the new plants are keepers and which are just good-lookers in the spring catalogs.
 For plant types with dozens (daylilies, hostas, coneflowers) of cultivars, the ratings will help home gardeners pick through the hype.

 The authors are all respected plant-people with years of experience in northern climates.
 Heger owns the Ambergate Gardens nursery in Chaska; Whitman is a long-time garden writer and photographer; and Lonnee is a horticulturist who works with plants introduced by Minnesota-based wholesaler Bailey Nurseries Inc. In other words, these guys know their plants.